 We would recommend authoritative diagnoses, consultations with cannabis science experts, and getting a medical card before delving into the world of CBG as a treatment.
 There is a difference between staying informed on the science of cannabinoids and experimenting with your own health, and the best policy is to err on the side of caution when it comes to health and wellness.

-If you are looking to discuss your medical cannabis options, Happy Valley has a consultation room at both of our Gloucester and Boston locations to ensure your cannabis experience aligns with your expectations.
+If you are looking to discuss your medical cannabis options, Happy Valley has a consultation room at both of our Gloucester and East Boston locations to ensure your cannabis experience aligns with your expectations.
 Contact Happy Valley to learn more about private consultations and medical cannabis options, and be sure to subscribe to our newsletter at the bottom of the page for further updates.